Brassica - Varieties

 We recommend comparing new varieties to what you already grow.
 On-farm testing is the best way to identify varieties most suited to your farms local and unique conditions.
-A few suggested varieties are shown in Table 4.1.
+A few suggested varieties are shown below.
 Exclusion from the table list does not imply that the variety lacks merit.

 |Brassica Types||Varieties (limited list)|